coop152/obsidian-vaults/Year 3/Graphics and Virtual Environments/Simulation.md

 - Overall position $(x, y, z)$
 - Overall rotation (in three directions)
 - Angle of the joint between the two rigid bodies, in one direction.

+These articulated rigid bodies can be used for simulating rigged meshes as ragdolls, but they are also useful for any kind of object with rigid connected components.
+For example, a car has a main rigid body with wheels attached with a single degree of freedom (rotating to go backwards or forwards).
+## Deformable Body Simulation